json-schema-org/json-schema-org.github.io/index.md

 -   the [specification](documentation.md)
 -   some [examples](examples.md)
+-   the growing list of [JSON (Hyper-)Schema software](implementations.md)

+We encourage updating to the latest specification, as described by the draft-06 meta-schemas.
+However, if you are still on draft-04, you be be interested in:
 -   this [excellent guide](http://spacetelescope.github.io/understanding-json-schema/) for schema authors, from the [Space Telescope Science Institute](http://www.stsci.edu/)
--   the growing list of [JSON (Hyper-)Schema software](implementations.md)

 Questions?
 Feeling helpful?
 Get involved on:

 -   the [GitHub repo](http://github.com/json-schema-org/json-schema-spec)
 -   the [Google Group](https://groups.google.com/forum/#!forum/json-schema)
 -   the [IRC channel](irc://chat.freenode.net/json-schema) ([Freenode Webchat](https://webchat.freenode.net/?channels=json-schema))